dhananjaygr/InlineQuestions/100-Foundation/questions/Page2/question-01.md

 ## Metadata
-Question Type : Single Choice
+Question Type : Multiple Choice

+Max Answers : 2

 ## Question
 Which severity level is assigned to the "Confidential Classification Rule" in the Wiz portal?: